Title 18: Health

 (2) provide instructions to the patient as to the appropriate means of displaying the DNR/COLST order.

 (h) A clinician who issues a DNR order shall authorize issuance of a DNR identification to the patient.
-Uniform minimum requirements for DNR identification shall be determined by rule by the department of health no later than March 1, 2012.
+Uniform minimum requirements for DNR identification shall be determined by rule by the Department of Health no later than July 1, 2014.

 (i) Every health care provider, health care facility, and residential care facility shall honor a DNR/COLST order or a DNR identification unless the provider or facility: